 Email: email@example.comPhone: +34 93 645 29 00

 Oriol Monserrat holds a PhD in aerospace science and technology from the Polytechnic University of Catalonia (2012) and a degree in mathematics from the University of Barcelona (2004).
 In 2003 he started working as a researcher in the Active Remote Sensing Unit of the Geomatics Institute.
-Since January 2014 works as a Head of the Remote Sensing Department of the Division of Geomatics at the Technological Centre of Telecommunications of Catalunya (CTTC-old.cttc.es) and as a Division Manager of the Geomatics division.
-Among others, his main tasks are assuring the fulfillment of the department objectives, giving technical and administrative support to the members of the group, giving support to the head of division in the elaboration of the strategic plan of the CTTC and on the day to day division functionality.
+Since January 2014 works as a Head of the Remote Sensing Department of the Geomatics Research Unit at the Technological Centre of Telecommunications of Catalunya (CTTC-www.cttc.es).